Eigenvalue processes in light of Riemannian submersion and gradient flow of isospectral orbits: Introduction

 \item $\vec{H}(x)$ (sometimes without the vector arrow when not emphasizing it is a vector) denotes the mean curvature vector at a point $x$.
-In most cases through out the paper, $\vec{H}$ is a vector field. $J(x)$ denotes the image of $\vec{H}(x)$ through a submersion.
+We adopt the convention to define the mean curvature to be the trace of the second fundamental form divided by the dimension of the submanifold.
+Note that in most cases through out the paper, $\vec{H}$ is a vector field that descends to a vector field $\vec{J}(x)$ on the quotient manifold.